 Perform the reverse operation, with unserialize():

 In general, there are three ways you can cache objects: Using the native WordPress Object Cache, the Transients API, or an external key-value store like Redis or Memcached.

 The native WordPress Object Cache can store objects and primitives in the cache, but not in a persistent manner by default.
 This means that the caching happens in memory, and the cached objects do not live beyond the request’s lifetime cycle.
 So you can’t share your cached objects across different page loads.
 You need to supply your own store implementation with the use of Drop-Ins, which are “advanced” plugins that can extend WordPress functionality.
 You can see them on your WordPress dashboard, in the plugin list:

 The Transients API, on the other hand, works out of the box.
 You can save variables, arrays, objects tied with an expiration date directly on a database and have persistent object caching.
 However, the problem is that when your cached objects expire, they remain on the database taking up space.
 This means that there is an extra overhead spent in maintaining the database, pruning every once in a while the expired objects.

 WordPress detects if you have implemented your own persistent object cache and when it finds that to be the case, calls to the Transients API are bypassed and routed to the WordPress Object Cache (and thus the reason for them being identical).

-Developers can implement their own object cache, use a WordPress plugin (more about those later) or our own implementation, if a Pressidium client.
-We do not have the object cache turned on by default, as this can cause performance penalties if used in the wrong situation.
+Developers can implement their own object cache or use a WordPress plugin (more about those later).
+In Pressidium, we provide free and out of the box object cache to our clients using our own implementation.
+However, we do not have the object cache turned on by default, as this can cause performance penalties if used in the wrong situation.
 There is no “one-size-fits-all” solution when it comes to object caching in WordPress sites.

 Redis and Memcached